Resolving stellar populations, star formation, and interstellar medium conditions with JWST in a large spiral galaxy at

-Figure \ref{fig:HST_JWST_photo} displays four representative HST/ACS (F435W and F814W) and JWST/NIRCam (F150W and F444W) images of \target, each showing the morphology of the galaxy emission at different wavelengths, spanning the rest-frame UV to near-IR.
-The comparison between JWST/NIRCam and HST/ACS images immediately highlights how crucial it is to cover redder wavelengths with JWST/NIRCam in order to get a complete, unambiguous view of this galaxy.
-Moving to redder wavelengths, spiral arms stand out in sharp relief, as well as a compact red bulge gradually appears, which becomes particularly bright and evident in the reddest F444W filter.
-A first composite-color image of \target including NIRCam F444W band was presented in \citet{Genzel:2023}, which revealed for the first time the large outstanding spiral and central red bulge of this galaxy.
+Figure \ref{fig:HST_JWST_photo} displays four representative HST/ACS (F435W and F814W) and JWST/NIRCam (F150W and F444W) images of \target, each showing the morphology of the galaxy emission at different wavelengths, from the rest-frame UV to near-IR.
+The comparison between JWST/NIRCam and HST/ACS images immediately highlights how crucial it is to cover redder wavelengths with JWST/NIRCam to get a complete, unambiguous view of this galaxy.
+At redder wavelengths, a well-defined spiral structure clearly emerges, featuring three spiral arms, bright clumps, and a compact red core that becomes particularly bright in the reddest F444W filter.
+A first composite-color image of \target, including the NIRCam F444W band, was presented in \citet{Genzel:2023}, revealing the galaxy's large outstanding spiral and the central compact core for the first time.